LeongChongGui/HelixHomies/README.md

 - Edit any URL, `YourMachineAddress`, and file paths to match your specific instance and file locations.
 - If using Windows, pay attention to backslash vs forward slash in `scp` commands and use PowerShell or WSL accordingly.
-- The code expects `data.json` to be in `/home/ubuntu/helixhomies/` and the two `.pkl` files to be present there as well.
+- The code expects `data.json` to be in `/home/ubuntu/helixhomies/` and the two `.pkl` files and prediction script `predict_m6a.py` to be present there as well.

 ---